-What will happen at the Clinic?
+What will happen at the clinic?

-- Your osteopath will take details of your child’s complaint or symptoms and also some details of the pregnancy, birth and development.
+- Your osteopath will take details of your child’s condition or symptoms and also some details of the pregnancy, birth and development.
 Some of these details may seem irrelevant but are often useful to the osteopath.

 Please feel free to ask questions before, during and after treatment.